 TGax Editor: Please modify the 7th paragraph of this section as follows (11ax D2.2, P258L60):

-[11313]An AP shall not set any subfields of the User Info field of a Trigger frame to a value that is not supported by the recipient STAs of the User Info field.
-An AP shall not set any subfields of a UMRS Control subfield in an HE variant HT Control field to a value that is not supported by the recipient STAs of the UMRS Control subfield.
+[11313]An AP shall not set any subfields of the User Info field of a Trigger frame to a value that is not supported by the recipient STA of the User Info field.
+An AP shall not set any subfields of a UMRS Control subfield to a value that is not supported by the recipient STAs of the UMRS Control subfield.
 When an RU is allocated to only one STA the Starting Spatial Stream subfield for that STA shall be set to 0.

 TGax Editor: Please delete (and move) the 14th paragraph of this section as follows: